technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 **Rating : your rating**

+    ```CLI
-\`\`This is a medium to high priced restaurant in the city shopping center.
-Service was a little bit confusing as we had at least 6 waiters coming to ask us things.
+    This is a medium to high priced restaurant in the city shopping
+    center.
+Service was a little bit confusing as we had at least 6 waiters
+    coming to ask us things.
 Food took some time to come.
-We had 2 menus: one indian and one thai.
-The thai is 30% cheaper so we went for some appetizers and thai red curry.
+We had 2 menus:
+    one indian and one thai.
+The thai is 30% cheaper so we went for some
+    appetizers and thai red curry.
 Food took some time but it was worth it.
     It was delicious and very well prepared.
-Overall, this is a good eat.\`\`
+Overall, this is a good
+    eat.
+    ``

-![A screenshot of a computer Description automatically generated](./media/image16.jpeg)
+![A screenshot of a computer Description automatically
+generated](./media/image16.jpeg)